 Spring Back Into Shape

-5 Tips to Tapping into Your Inner Athlete
+6 Tips to Tapping Into Your Inner Athlete

 Many of our healthy habits go into hibernation during the holiday season.
 However, as temperatures get warmer and the days grow brighter, you can't help but feel that familiar pep return to your step.

-Chalk up this renewed sense of energy to spring fever, but March is the perfect time to return to a regular workout routine.
+Chalk up this renewed sense of energy to spring fever, but the months of March and April are the perfect time to return to a regular workout routine.

 “Taking a break from exercise can quickly cause you to become out of shape.
 When you want to begin working out again, make sure you consult your physician or knowledgeable athletic trainer/therapist first.
 They can advise you on the best ways to return to exercise with less injury, make sure you are fit to start working out again, and offer support in your quest for a healthier you,” says Dr. Nick Crawford, an orthopedic surgeon and sports medicine physician with Straub Medical Center.

 Ready to spring back into shape?
-Here, Crawford shares five tips on ways to awaken your inner athlete after a long hiatus.
+Here, Crawford shares six tips on ways to awaken your inner athlete after a long hiatus.